paulgreg/semi-persistent-chat/README.md

 ## Configuration

 Launch `npm run config` to create `src/config.mjs` (from `src/config.mjs.dist`) and update it according your needs.
+You should at least change "secret" (used for websocket authentification) and "origin" (your domain).

 ## To dev